Azam Baki: Lalitha Kunaratnam's articles

 Lalitha Kunaratnam, an investigative journalist, published two articles titled “Business ties among MACC leadership: How deep does it go?
 (Part 1)” and “Business ties among MACC leadership: How deep does it go (Part 2)” on the Independent News Service news portal.
-The article provides details about business link among a group of individuals including Azam Baki, former chief commissioner of MACC Abu Kassim Mohamed, two of Azam's brother, Abu Kassim's son, and all five's alleged associates: Mohd Aswadi Mat Zain and Lim Kok Han.
+The article provides details about business link among a group of individuals including Azam Baki, former chief commissioner of MACC Abu Kassim Mohamed, two of Azam's brothers, Abu Kassim's son, and all five's alleged associates: Mohd Aswadi Mat Zain and Lim Kok Han.
 The article was originally published on 26 October 2021.

 She claimed that Azam's brothers, Nasir and Radzuan, became increasingly involved in numerous businesses as Azam rose to the top.
 According to the article, Azam was a shareholder in Gets Global Berhad.
 He had 1,930,000 shares as of 30 April 2015, and 1,029,500 shares as of 31 March 2016.
 In March 2016, he was in possession of 2,156,000 warrants in Excel Force MSC Berhad.
 The other individuals mentioned in the article also held the same shares and warrants during the same period as Azam.
 The author concluded that Azam Baki's brothers and associates control a conglomerate.
 She further added that when top law enforcement officers or their family members are involved in a variety of businesses, a conflict of interest arises, which can lead to abuse of power and corruption.

 On 14 December 2021, Sungai Buloh MP Sivarasa Rasiah asked parliament to discuss the allegation that Azam Baki owned shares in two companies listed on the exchange in excess of the amount allowed.

 Edmund Terence Gomez's resignation

-On 27 December 2021, one of the MACC Consultation and Corruption Prevention Panel member, Edmund Terence Gomez has resigned in protest of its inaction against Azam Baki's stock ownership allegation.
+On 27 December 2021, one of the MACC Consultation and Corruption Prevention Panel member, Edmund Terence Gomez has resigned in protest of its inaction against Azam's stock ownership allegation.
 Gomez said that he had written three times to the panel's chairman, Borhan Dollah, requesting that a meeting be held as soon as November to discuss the matter.
 Despite the fact that Borhan initially responded immediately and agreed to a meeting, it never took place.
-Gomez stated that he had also written to the chairman of the MACC Anti-Corruption Advisory Board (ACAB), Abu Zahar Ujang, on three separate occasions, but had received no response.
+Gomez stated that he had also written to the chairman of the MACC Anti-Corruption Advisory Board (ACAB), Abu Zahar Ujang, on three occasions, but had received no response.